breezy-weather/breezy-weather/docs/TECHNICAL.md

 breezy.openweather.oneCallVersion=3.0
 ```

-If you don’t, it will still work (for example, Open-Meteo will work), but other providers won’t work by default and user will need to input API key in settings.
+If you don’t, it will still work (for example, Open-Meteo will work), but other sources won’t work by default and user will need to input API key in settings.

 # Release management